Overview

 What it can help address

-While ERP is most commonly associated with treating obsessive-compulsive disorder, it has also shown promise in addressing various anxiety disorders and phobias.
+While ERP is most commonly associated with treating obsessive-compulsive disorder, as it was created specifically to treat OCD, it has also shown promise in addressing various anxiety disorders and phobias.
 ERP therapy can be tailored to address a wide range of anxiety-related disorders and issues, making it a versatile and effective treatment approach for many individuals.

 Beyond its primary focus on OCD, ERP has been adapted to help individuals manage issues and conditions such as: